 #16 What happens if I say “no” to mediation?

-Family mediation is an entirely voluntary process, so no one is going to make you to attend.
+Family mediation is an entirely voluntary process, so no one is going to make you attend.

-The family court is very clear in that it does not see its role to parent children of parents who do not get on.
+The family court is very clear, in that it does not see its role to parent children.
 Parenting is the job of the parents.
 It is only in extreme and dire situations that the court should intervene in lives of families and issue an order.

 #17 When is family mediation not appropriate?

 Before making an application to the family court, it is a legal requirement to undertake a Mediation Information and Assessment Meeting (MIAM).